felixonmars/dnsmasq-china-list/README.md

 - `apple.china.conf`: Apple domains to be accelerated.

-  Some ISPs (often smaller ones) have problem accessing Apple's assets using their China mainline CDN servers.
+  Some ISPs (often smaller ones) have problem accessing Apple's assets using their China mainland CDN servers.
 Please consider remove this file if that happens to you.
 See #156 for some more info.

 - `bogus-nxdomain.china.conf`: Known addresses that are hijacking NXDOMAIN results returned by DNS servers.